 Other types of immunotherapy currently include clinical trials have helped lung cancer and mesothelioma patients increase their survival rates.
 There are therapeutic cancer vaccines in development that have proven effective in controlling tumor growth by targeting proteins in the cancer cells.
 Adoptive T cell therapy involves removing the patient’s T cells by plasmapheresis and altering them to help them fight cancer cells.
 Certain patients diagnosed with non-small cell lung cancer may also receive monoclonal antibody therapy, which can inhibit tumor blood vessel growth and other protein pathways within cancerous cells.
 While not all of these treatments will work for certain types of asbestos-related cancer, having more treatment options can make a big difference in a patient’s prognosis.

-Philadelphia Asbestos Attorneys at Shein Law Obtain Compensation for Asbestos Exposure Victims
+Philadelphia Asbestos Attorneys at Shein Law Obtain Compensation for Those with Mesothelioma and Asbestos Diseases

 The Philadelphia asbestos attorneys at Shein Law provide comprehensive representation to those suffering from asbestos-related diseases.
 We will thoroughly review the facts of your case to determine who is at-fault for your asbestos exposure and hold them accountable.
 We are committed to getting you the compensation you deserve so that you can focus on your treatment and recovery.
 With offices conveniently located in Philadelphia and Pennsauken, New Jersey, we help asbestos exposure victims and their families throughout Pennsylvania and New Jersey.
 Call us at 877-743-4652 or contact us online for an initial consultation.